Roots and Radishes

 Description

 A nourishing sweet potato turkey chili recipe that comes together easily!
-Perfect for a high protein, plant-packed, cozy meal for weekdays and weekends alike.
+Perfect for keep it simple, cozy, and protein-packed any night of the week.

 Ingredients